The dates for our remaining maintenance classes are shown below:

 • Introduction to bike maintenance – get to know your bike, safety checks and puncture repairs.
 Class dates are all Saturdays, starting at 10am and finishing at 3pm.
 The next class is in 2020, date TBC.
 More information here.

 • Intermediate bike maintenance – keep your bike in good running including brakes and gears, chain and derailleurs, and headsets and bottom brackets.
 Class dates are all Saturdays, starting at 10am and finishing at 3pm: The last remaining date this year, 9 November 2019, is now fully booked.
 More information here.

 • Advanced bike maintenance – equip yourself with skills to service your own bike, wheel truing, headsets, bottom brackets, hubs and more on October the 12th and 19th.
 Ideal for individuals wanting to service their own bikes and those pursuing a career for example cycle instructors or Sustrans officers.
 Run in conjunction with Park Tools under the Park Tool School scheme.
 More information here.

 • Wheel building – learn the theory and practice of this highly prized skill in a one-day intensive course.
 More information here.

 • Brompton Bicycle – all the skills needed to keep this unique folding bike in good working order.
-Class dates are all Saturdays, starting at 10am and finishing at 3.30pm: September the 28th, and November the 16th.
+Class dates are all Saturdays, starting at 10am and finishing at 3.30pm: the final one for 2019 is November the 16th.
 More information here.

 • Bike touring – get the knowledge to transport your bike and keep it running on more long distance journeys as well as practical advice.
 More information here.

-• Hydraulic brakes – learn to how to bleed, set up and service braking systems from key manufacturers Shimano, Avid and Hope.
+• Hydraulic brakes – learn to how to bleed, set up and service Shimano hydraulic braking systems for flat handlebars.
 More information here.